About Maribor ACM Student Chapter

 Welcome to ACM Maribor student chapter.
 The chapter was established in 2015 by the PhD students from Computer Science Institute at Faculty of Electrical Engineering and Computer Science, University of Maribor.
 Our main goal is to share computer science knowledge between different generations of students, while also connecting internationally with other students and ACM chapters across the world.

-- Hour of Code 2019ACM Student Chapter Maribor participated in this year’s Hour of Code event.
-Several members of our chapter volunteered to perform workshops in several local schools in and around the City Municipality of Maribor.
-We made a total of 6 workshops aimed towards the primary school students aged 11-13 years.
+- Hour of Code 2021ACM Student Chapter Maribor participated in this year’s Hour of Code event.
+Several members of our chapter volunteered to perform workshops in local school around the City Municipality of Maribor.
+We made a total of 2 workshops aimed towards the primary school students aged 11-13 years.
 A brief description of all […]

-- Hour of Code 2018ACM Student Chapter Maribor participated in this year’s Hour of Code event.
-Several members of our chapter volunteered to perform workshops in several local schools in and around the City Municipality of Maribor.
-We made a total of 6 workshops aimed towards the primary school students aged 11-13 years.
+- Hour of Code 2020ACM Student Chapter Maribor participated in this year’s Hour of Code event.
+Several members of our chapter volunteered to perform workshops in local school around the City Municipality of Maribor.
+We made a total of 2 workshops aimed towards the primary school students aged 11-13 years.
 A brief description of all […]

 Communications of the ACM: News